MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 > [!NOTE]
 > To make sure that your bank only clears validated cheques and amounts, you can send them a file that contains vendor, cheque, and payment information.
 For more information, see [Export a Positive Pay file](finance-how-positive-pay.md).

+> [!IMPORTANT]
-Your printer must be correctly set up with the cheque forms, and you must define which cheque layout to use.
-For more information, see [Select a Cheque Layout](finance-how-define-check-layouts.md)
+> Your printer must be correctly set up with the cheque forms, and you must define which cheque layout to use.
+For more information, see [Select a Cheque Layout](finance-how-define-check-layouts.md).
+Alternatively, you can send the cheque as a PDF file, for example.

 You can print up to 10 invoices on a page for a cheque stub.
 If a cheque applies to more than 10 invoices, when you print the stub we void the cheque on the first page and print the word VOID on the cheque.
 We then print the remainder of the invoices and the total cheque amount on the second page.